 Husker Harvest Days Virtual ExperienceHusker Harvest Days along with Nebraska Extension invites Nebraskans to participate in the Farm Progress Virtual Experience Sept.
 15-17, where the usual best of show exhibitors will merge into a powerhouse virtual experience.

-Late summer, fall and harvest are good times to check out where you may have a problem with specific weeds or where a new weed is invading or possibly even herbicide resistance is developing.
+With harvest in full swing here in southeast Nebraska, there is an opportunity to check your fields this fall and provide weed control in your fields if needed.
 By identifying the weed, extent of any infestations and locations of weed problems, you will have a better strategy for managing these weeds in the future, maybe even this fall.
 Marestail or maybe more specifically, glyphosate resistant marestail has become a major problem in Nebraska.
-In traveling around southeast Nebraska, marestail control and weed control in general appears to be much better overall this summer compared to previous years.
+Control has been challenging in recent years.